• Home

 Heat a non-stick frying pan and drizzle some oil on the pan.
 Add the bean burgers and brown about 2 minutes per side.
 Remove from pan and let drain on paper towels to remove any excess oil.

-A close up of greek black bean sliders
+a close up of a greek black bean slider

 Greek Black Bean Sliders